yuzawa-san/googolplex-theater/README.md

 * Use a Raspberry Pi and install Java runtime.
 * Add a cron job to pull the cast config file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
 * Run the application as a daemon using systemd or upstart or whatever you want.
+* Config is updated periodically by the platform health tean as our dashboard needs change.
+* In the event that a screen needs to be refreshed by any staff member by accessing the UI and hitting a few buttons.s

 ### Using a Custom Receiver